scottrogowski/whatsapp_processor/README.md

 1. [Fleeing WhatsApp for Telegram / Signal](https://arstechnica.com/tech-policy/2021/01/whatsapp-users-must-share-their-data-with-facebook-or-stop-using-the-app/)
 2. Archiving WhatsApp conversations
-3. Research (what this was originally designed for)
+3. Misinformation research (what this was originally designed for)

-## Extra features:
+#### Extra features:
 - **Obfuscation**: If using for research, an --obfuscation-key parameter is available to remove personally identifiable information (PII) from the conversation.
-So names, phone numbers, and group names will be encrypted.
+So names, phone numbers, and group names will be obfuscated.
 - **Smart multiple export merges**: Export to the same folder twice without getting duplicate messages

+## Usage

 ### To export your chats